Software Tokens Vs Hardware Tokens

 3) Something you “are”: biometric data, such as fingerprints, or behavioral data such as keystrokes

-With 2-factor authentication, a user must prove at least 2 of these independent factors.
+With multi-factor authentication, a user must prove at least 2 of these independent factors.

 This introduces the concept of a token; something that is used to prove 1 of the 2 independent factors required above.
 Authentication tokens are generally divided into 2 groups: a Hard token, and a Soft token.
 Hard tokens (Hardware token = Hard Token) are physical devices used to gain access to an electronically restricted resource.
 Soft tokens (Software token = Soft token) are just that; authentication tokens that are not physically tangible, but exist as software on common devices (for example computers or phones).